netdata/learn/docs/cloud/monitor.md

 ### Filter and group your infrastructure

-Use the filter input next to the **Nodes** heading on List view to filter your nodes based on your queries.
+Use the filter input next to the **Nodes** heading to filter your nodes based on your queries.
 You can enter a text query that filters by hostname, or use the dropdown that appears as you begin typing to filter by operating system or the service(s) that node provides.

 Use the **Group by** dropdown to choose between no grouping, grouping by the node's alarm status (`critical`, `warning`, and `clear`), and grouping by the service each node provides.